Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Train tracks

 {\it A singular Euclidean structure} on a surface is given by a Euclidean metric with a discrete set of cone points.
 In this paper, all cone angles of singular Euclidean structures are $\pi$-multiples, as we consider singular Euclidean structures induced by holomorphic quadratic differentials.
-In addition, by a {\sf singular Euclidean polygon} we mean a polygon with geodesic edge and discrete set of singular points whose cone angles are $\pi$-multiples.
-A polygon is {\sf right-angled} if the (interior) angles are $\pi/2$ or $\pi/3$ at all vertices.
-A {\sf Euclidean cylinder} is a non-singular Euclidean structure on a cylinder with geodesics boundary.
+In addition, by a {\sf singular Euclidean polygon}, we mean a polygon with geodesic edges and a discrete set of singular points whose cone angles are $\pi$-multiples.
+A polygon is {\sf right-angled} if the interior angles are $\pi/2$ or $\pi/3$ at all vertices.
+A {\sf Euclidean cylinder} is a non-singular Euclidean structure on a cylinder with geodesic boundary.
 By {a {\sf flat surface}, we mean a singular Euclidean surface with (singular) vertical and horizontal foliations, which intersect orthogonally. }

 \begin{definition}\Label{dStaircase} Let $E$ be a flat surface.
 A curve $\ell$ on $E$ is a {\sf staircase}, if $\ell$ contains no singular point and $\ell$ is piecewise vertical or horizontal.
-Then a staircase curve is {\sf monotone} if the angle at the vertex alternates between $\pi/2$ and $3\pi/2$, so that it is a geodesic in the $L^\infi$-metric.
-A staircase curve is {\sf vertically geodesic} if for every horizontal segment $h$, the angle at one endpoint is $\pi/2$ and the angle at the other endpoint is $3\pi/2$.
+Then, a staircase curve is {\sf monotone} if the angles at the vertices alternate between $\pi/2$ and $3\pi/2$ along the curve, so that it is a geodesic in the $L^\infi$-metric (the infinitesimal length is the maximum of the infinitesimal horizontal length and the infinitesimal vertical length).
+A staircase curve is {\sf vertically geodesic}, if for every horizontal segment, the angle at one endpoint is $\pi/2$ and the angle at the other endpoint is $3\pi/2$; see Figure \ref{fVertucalGeodesic}.

 A {\sf staircase surface} is a flat surface whose boundary components are staircase curves.
-A ($L^\infty$-){\sf convex staircase polygon} $P$ is a staircase polygon, such that, if $p_1, p_2$ are adjacent vertices of $P$, then at least, one of the angles at $p_1$ and $p_2$ is $\pi/2$.
-A staircase cylinder $A$ embedded in a flat surface $E$ is a {\sf spiral cylinder}, if $A$ contains no singular point and each boundary component is a monotone staircase loop (see Figure \ref{fSpiralCylinder}).
+In particular, a staircase polygon is a flat surface homeomorphic to a disk bounded by a staircase curve.
+A ($L^\infty$-){\sf convex staircase polygon} $P$ is a staircase polygon, such that, if $p_1, p_2$ are adjacent vertices of $P$, then at least, one of the interior angles at $p_1$ and $p_2$ is $\pi/2$.
+A staircase cylinder $A$ embedded in a flat surface $E$ is a {\sf spiral cylinder}, if $A$ contains no singular point and each boundary component is a monotone staircase loop (see Figure \ref{fSpiralCylinder}). \end{definition}